 The appeal process consists of three stages:

-- contact Land & Property Services for initial application;
+- contact LPS for the initial application;

 - make a further appeal to the Northern Ireland Independent Valuation Tribunal.